omar-amrani/build-your-ios-test-app/README.md

 - **AppDelegate.swift**: the Application Delegate is an object which receives notifications when the UIApplication object reaches certain states (App launching and teardown).
 For example "applicationDidFinishLaunching" function is used to handle on-startup configuration and construction and "applicationWillTerminate" function can be used to shutdown an app gracefully.
 - **ViewController.swift**: the view controller manages a portion of an app’s user interface as well as the interactions between that interface and the underlying data.
-- **info.plist**: Property list files are used to store user's settings (eg. permissions).
+- **info.plist**: property list files are used to store user's settings (eg. permissions).
 They are also used to store information about bundles and applications
+- **Main.storyboard**: it's a visual representation of the user interface of an iOS application, showing screens of content and the connections between those screens.

 ## 2- Getting started with your first iOS app
 ### a- Download and Install Xcode